hermangroup/docs/mining/index.rst

 ==========

-This guide consolidates several other guides on how to use your GPU (the processor on your graphics card) to mine Dash using the X11 algorithm on Windows.
+This guide consolidates several other guides on how to use your GPU (the processor on your graphics card) to mine Historia using the X11 algorithm on Windows.
 Please note that the growing market for ASIC miners means that this if probably not going to be profitable!
 A lot of the software and binaries described here also have not been updated for several years, so